compulim/react-chain-of-responsibility/README.md

 };
 ```

 If `allowModifiedRequest` is default or `false`, middleware will not be allowed to pass another reference of `request` object to their `next()` middleware.
+The `request` object passed to `next()` will always the original `request` object.
 Setting to `true` will enable advanced scenarios and allow a middleware to influence their downstreamers.

-However, when keep at default or `false`, middleware could still modify the `request` object.
+However, when the option is default or `false`, middleware could still modify the `request` object and influence their downstreamers.
 It is recommended to follow immutable pattern when handling the `request` object, or use deep [`Object.freeze`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/freeze) to guarantee immutability.

 ### API of `useBuildComponentCallback`